Part III · The Social Scale · How should we live together?

 This section supplements the power analysis that was insufficiently developed in earlier versions.

 The power structure of the attention economy3: The business models of technology companies are built on maximizing user attention.
-Each optimization of a “recommendation algorithm” systematically manufactures obscuration; not because engineers are malicious, but because commercial incentives run counter to the incentives of lucidity.
+Each optimization of a “recommendation algorithm” systematically manufactures obscuration (EP2); not because engineers are malicious, but because commercial incentives run counter to the incentives of lucidity.
 In this environment, calling for “personal lucidity” without analyzing the power structures that drive obscuration is insufficient.

 The asymmetry of data: AI companies know far more about user data than users know about AI.
 This information asymmetry is itself a power relation; it makes “lucidly using AI” extremely difficult for ordinary users.
 The transparency principle here is not merely a political principle but an ethical prerequisite.

 Personal lucidity is extraordinarily difficult in an environment that systematically manufactures obscuration.
 Therefore, pushing for transparency and justice at the institutional level is not only political action but also part of The Tao of Lucidity practice.
-Understanding and resisting the power structures that manufacture obscuration is equally as important as understanding and resisting one’s own inner tendencies toward obscuration.
-Compassion (AF17) and benevolence (AF18) provide another affective dimension for political action; not only indignation’s “opposition” but also compassion-driven “creation”: building conditions for the obscured to move toward lucidity.
+Understanding and resisting the power structures that manufacture obscuration is as important as understanding and resisting one’s own inner tendencies toward obscuration.
+Compassion (AF17) and benevolence (AF18) provide another affective dimension for political action: not only indignation’s “opposition” but also compassion-driven “creation,” building conditions for the obscured to move toward lucidity.

 X.4 · Five Political Questions for the AI Age

 The following five questions are concrete extensions of The Tao of Lucidity’s political principles into the AI age.
 Each poses a question and offers a framework, not a policy answer.
+Each application claim below carries one of three epistemic markers: direct implication (follows deductively from PP1–PP5), strong presumption (strongly supported by the axiom system but not uniquely determined), or compatible policy-family (consistent with the principles but one of several possible implementations).

 II.
 The Meaning of Existence in a Post-Labor Age.
 As AI replaces more and more work, “what do you do for a living” can no longer answer “who are you.”
 This is not merely an economic problem (where does income come from?) but an existential one (where does meaning come from?).
-The Dignity Principle (PP1) carries concrete political implications here: a society cannot tie human dignity to economic productivity.
+The Dignity Principle (PP1) carries concrete political implications here (direct implication): a society cannot tie human dignity to economic productivity.
 “Being precedes utility” is not just a philosophical proposition; it demands that social institutions provide people with more than economic security: space for creation, opportunities for learning, a social position where one is seen and respected.
 The true danger of technological unemployment is not poverty but making people feel superfluous.

 III.
 Lucidity About Digital Identity.
 AI constructs a “you” from your data; your consumption profile, credit score, behavioral prediction model.
 This digital self may “know” your preferences better than you do.
 The Tao of Lucidity’s warning: you are not your data profile.
 A data profile captures the Pattern side of you (modelable behavior) while completely missing the Mystery side: irreducible subjective experience, the uniqueness of this moment, the possibility of change.
 When social institutions (insurance, credit, hiring) increasingly rely on digital profiles to “understand” a person, a new form of obscuration is underway: replacing being with pattern, replacing the individual with probability.